- how we can take better care of our bodies

 - What is a hymen?

-- The function of the hymen isn’t really known, but almost all bodies with vaginas are born with one.
-The hymen is a thin membrane of skin that partially covers the vaginal opening.
+- The hymen is a thin membrane of skin around the opening of the vagina.
+The function of the hymen isn’t really known, but most bodies with ovaries are born with one.
 How much of the vagina it covers or how thick it is will be different for everyone.
 Some hymens cover most of this opening, and some don’t cover very much at all.
-In very rare instances, the hymen can cover the entire vaginal opening.
+Some people are born without a hymen and, in very rare instances, some people’s hymen can cover the entire vaginal opening.
 This can be an issue of it blocks period blood or makes it so that they can’t insert anything into their vagina (assuming they want to of course).
 A health care provider can do a simple procedure if there is some issue with the hymen.

 - Is it possible to masturbate too much?